-Debt happens.
-If you’ve ever borrowed money to go to school, buy a home, cover an emergency, or buy basic necessities, you may be having a hard time getting out of debt.
-But you’re certainly not alone.
-In Spring 2021, the total household debt in the U.S. hit a high of $14.6 trillion.
+Anyone has the potential to rack up debt..
+If you’ve ever borrowed money to go to school, buy a home, cover an emergency, or buy basic necessities, you may be having a hard time paying it back.

 Average American debt by generation

-The average American has $90,460 in debt, which includes different types of debt like credit cards, personal loans, mortgages, and student debt.
+The average American has $96,371 in debt, which includes different types of borrowings like credit cards, personal loans, student loans, and mortgages.

-Just look at the average amount of debt by generation:
+According to recent data, the average amount of debt by generation is as follows:

-To help you get some clarity in creating a path to better finances, check out our list of tips about how to get rid of debt once and for all.
+To help you create a path to better finances, check out our tips on how to get rid of debt once and for all.

 How to pay off debt step-by-step

 Ready to get out of debt?
-If so, check out our steps to creating a plan to pay off debt and achieve financial freedom.
+Check out our steps below to pay off debt and achieve financial freedom.

 1. Learn the full scope of your debt

-Start by taking out your budget—if you have one—and collecting all your bank and credit card statements from the past six months.
-Then, jot down each recurring loan payment, bill, account in collections, credit card, and any additional set expenses.
+Start by collecting all your bank and credit card statements from the past six months.
+Then jot down each recurring debt payment as well as the principal loan balance for each.

 2. Organize your debt

-After you make a list of your debts and details, use the list to help you prioritize what debts to tackle first.
-You can organize your debt in several ways to help you pay it off quicker and more efficiently.
-But the best way to pay off debt depends on your unique financial situation.
+After you make a list of your debts and their related details, use the list to help you prioritize the debts to tackle first.
+You can organize your debt in several ways to help and efficiently.

-To make sure you understand the full depth of your financial situation and that you haven’t missed anything, check your credit report from each of the three major credit bureaus—Experian™, Equifax®, and TransUnion®.
+To make sure you understand the depth and breadth of your financial circumstances, check your credit report from each of the three major credit bureaus—Experian™, Equifax®, and TransUnion®.